railsbridge-boston/railsbridge-boston/views/workshop/teacher_training.deck.markdown

 * Make note of problems or questions so we can discuss them at the end

 <!SLIDE subsection>
-# See you next weekend!
+# See you at the workshop!
 And thanks for volunteering!